droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!combat]- **Balancing the Wolves**
-> This combat encounter is a bloody encounter against a party of five 3rd-level players, a CR 1 ally (Ireena Kolyana), and a CR 0 ally (Muriel in raven form), and will consume approximately 58% of their total maximum hit points.
+> This combat encounter is a **Severe** encounter against a party of four 3rd-level players, a 1st level ally (Ireena Kolyana), and a 4th level ally (Muriel in raven form).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
-Reduce the number of wolves to 3.
-> * **Four Players**.
 Reduce the number of wolves to 4.
+> * **Five Players**.
+Increase the number of wolves to 6.
 > * **Six Players**.
-Reduce the number of wolves to 1 and increase the number of werewolves to 2.
+Increase the number of wolves to 7.

-Replace the wolves' ***bite*** attack with the following action options:

-* ***Maul.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d4 + 2) piercing damage.
-Instead of dealing damage, the wolf can grapple the target (escape DC 11).
-* ***Claws.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 6 (1d8 + 2) slashing damage.
-If the target is a creature, it must make a DC 11 Strength saving throw.
-On a failure, it is knocked prone or pushed 5 feet away (wolf's choice).
+Wolves get the following attack:

+- ◆ **Maul** Wolfs tries to snag a foe's armor, clothing, or flesh to pull them closer.
+  Wolf makes a melee Strike.
+If you hit a target that is your size or smaller, that creature is Off-Guard until the end of wolf's current turn, and wolf can move it 5 feet toward it.
+When wolf moves the creature, it can move the same distance in the same direction as it, even if you're adjacent to the target.
+This movement doesn't trigger reactions.

+  This Strike has the following failure effect.
+  **Failure** The target becomes off-guard until the end of your current turn.

-In combat, the **wolves** target a single player at a time, using their ***pack tactics*** to gain advantage on attack rolls and their ***claws*** attacks to attempt to knock a player into the gully.
+In combat, the **wolves** target a single player at a time, using their ***pack attack*** to gain extra 1d4 damage.
+The wolves who can shove the target, try to push the target into the gully.

-A player that falls into the ravine tumbles 50 feet down, taking 17 (5d6) bludgeoning damage and falling prone.
-The sixth wolf uses its ***maul*** to attack any creature that falls into the ravine, then drags them away in the hopes of an easy meal.
+A player can first try to Grab an Edge.
+On failure, he falls into the ravine tumbles 40 feet down, taking 20 bludgeoning damage and falling prone.
+The sixth wolf tries to grapple and uses its ***maul*** to attack any creature that falls into the ravine, then drags them away in the hopes of an easy meal.
 A creature that clings to the cragged edge at the bottom of the ravine has half cover from creatures atop the ravine.

 Once a player falls into the ravine, the rest of the pack flees into the woods, then descends into the ravine by another path to assist the sixth wolf in pulling its prey away.
 The pack flees if four of the six wolves are killed.

 > [!info]+ **Descending Into the Ravine**
-> A player attempting to ascend or descend the edge of the ravine must make a DC 15 Athletics check.
-If the check succeeds, the character moves at half speed up or down the edge of the ravine, as desired.
-On a check result of 6-9, the character neither gains nor loses ground; on a result of 5 or less, the character falls and takes 1d6 bludgeoning damage per 10 feet fallen, landing prone at the base of the ravine.
+> A player attempting to ascend or descend the edge of the ravine must make a DC 15 Athletics check to Climb.

 As the players depart this area, a player who passes DC 18 Perception check notices two wolves, slightly larger than the others, watching them from atop an eastern mountain crag that rises above the tree line.
 A player who succeeds on a DC 25 Perception check to Sense Motive discerns that the wolves appear to be surveying them with a patient intelligence unusual for a wolf.
 The wolves turn and vanish from sight if noticed or interacted with.